raphaelmeyer/avr-kata/README.md

 ## Assignment

-The switch _S1_ shall behave as a toggle switch to turn the led _LED1_ on and off.
+The push button _S1_ shall behave as a toggle switch to turn the led _LED1_ on and off.

 ```cucumber
 Scenario: Initial state